Githubak2002/ak_adv_auth_JwT/README.md

 ============== JWT Methods ==============

-1. jwt.sign(payload, secretOrPrivateKey, [options])
+1. jwt.sign(payload, secretOrPrivateKey, options)
   Purpose: Create a new JWT.
   Parameters:
   payload: The data you want to include in the token (e.g., user ID, roles)
   secretOrPrivateKey: A secret key used to sign the token.
 This keeps the token secure.
-  [options]: Optional settings like expiration time.
+  options: Optional settings like expiration time.
   Usage: Generate a token that can be sent to clients or stored for later use.

   Example:
     const token = jwt.sign({ userId: '1234' }, 'your-secret-key', { expiresIn: '1h' });

-2. jwt.verify(token, secretOrPublicKey, [options], callback)
+2. jwt.verify(token, secretOrPublicKey, options, callback)
   Purpose: Check if a JWT is valid and decode it.
   Parameters:
   token: The JWT you want to verify.
   secretOrPublicKey: The key used to sign the token (to verify its authenticity).
-  [options]: Optional settings like expected audience or issuer.
+  options: Optional settings like expected audience or issuer.
   callback: A function that gets called with the result of the verification (or an error).
   Usage: Verify the token’s validity and extract the payload if it’s valid.